-15.5 ENVIRONMENT
+15.6 ENVIRONMENT

-If run without --library, futhark cuda will invoke gcc (1) to compile the generated C program into a binary.
-This only works if gcc can find the necessary CUDA libraries.
-On most systems, CUDA is installed in /usr/local/cuda, which is not part of the default gcc search path.
+If run without --library, futhark cuda will invoke a C compiler to compile the generated C program into a binary.
+This only works if the C compiler can find the necessary CUDA libraries.
+On most systems, CUDA is installed in /usr/local/cuda, which is usually not part of the default compiler search path.
 You may need to set the following environment variables before running futhark cuda: